Sam Mitchell (EastEnders): Reception

 Ruth Deller, of entertainment website lowculture.co.uk, criticised Sam's return in 2009, branding it as unsuccessful and also stating: 'Danniella Westbrook is doing her best, but the scriptwriters don't seem to know who Sam is any more.
 Sam mark 1 and Sam mark 2 were very different, and Sam mark 1 rebooted seems to be a third person altogether.
 Is she a canny businesswoman or completely thick?
 Is she ugly or attractive?
 Are we supposed to be rooting for her or rallying against her?'
 She further faulted her story-'lining adding: 'Her storylines don't seem to be going anywhere and the whole return seems like it was concocted purely for headlines and not at all for story development.'

+In 2014, Matt Bramford from What to Watch put Sam on his list of the 18 best recastings in British and Australian soap operas, commenting, "The feisty and manipulative Mitchell sister had her fair share of drama, almost as much as Danniella herself".
 In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Sam 84th on their ranked list of the best EastEnders characters of all time, calling her a "wildchild".

 After Medcalf reprised the role in 2022, viewers were in agreement that her return to playing Sam "was a real coup".
 Viewers have said that Medcalf "makes the character so watchable and multi-layered".
 Following Medcalf's break from the series, viewers and critics were glad to have her back and missed her on the series.
 Metros Maisie Spackman said that she "can't wait to see Sam back on our screens" and hoped that Medcalf would be given a huge storyline.